 I wish I were an extrovert.
 My wife, Tiffani, is an extrovert.
 She has so much energy, enough for two normal humans and probably enough for three or four low-functioning ones.
 She thrives in group settings.
-She is magnetic.
+She’s magnetic.
 She can plan big, fun gatherings and parties.
-She is intentional with our kids.
-She seems to draw energy from this intentionality.
+She’s intentional with our kids.

 I wish I were an extrovert.
 But I’m not.
 I have energy, but not like Tiffani and not like my extroverted friends.
-I can navigate group settings.
-I even enjoy them.
+I enjoy group settings.
 But I must bookend social gatherings with alone time.
 For years, I worked for a church, teaching every week.
 I enjoyed both and still do, but without fail, my favorite part of every class and sermon was the closing prayer, the moment I knew it was over and I could exhale.

 For a long time – most of my life – I despised these things about myself.
-I thought I was weak.
-I thought I lacked courage and strength.
+I thought I was weak, that I lacked courage and strength.
 I thought something was wrong with me.
 A good father, a good husband, a good leader should be extroverted.
 And I was not.

 What’s worse, for most of my life, I wasn’t sure God liked me because I wasn’t sure God liked introverts.
 Looking around the churches of which I have been a part, they valued things like expressive faith and community.
 Your commitment to your faith (and your church) was often tied to how many programs you signed up for or how willing you were to share your faith with non-believers.
 If you did not love God out loud, did you really love him?
 If you were not comfortable with displaying your faith publicly, did you really have faith?
 These are questions I have wrestled with as long as I have been around the church, which is all my life.